hdfchain/hdfd/README.md

 ### Binaries (Windows/Linux/macOS)

 Binary releases are provided for common operating systems and architectures.
-The easiest method is to download Decrediton from the link below, which will include hdfd.
+The easiest method is to download Hdfchainiton from the link below, which will include hdfd.
 Advanced users may prefer the Command-line app suite, which includes hdfd and hdfwallet.